apathetic-tools/snippets/docs/astro-starlight/topics-astro-docs-theme/README.md

 </tabbed-content>
  ```

- We can see here that while our markup has `ul.starlight-sidebar-topics` that affects the topics, the astro docs website has a `.tabbed-sidebar` and `ul.tab-list`.
-We'll need to combine those two in our styles.
+Notice: SST has `ul.starlight-sidebar-topics` controlling topics, while Astro Docs has `.tabbed-sidebar` + `ul.tab-list`.
+We'll need to merge these styles carefully.

-#### Mapping Strategy
+### Mapping Strategy

 **Goals:**
-- Always be able to pull styles from upstream sources
+- Pull styles from upstream sources easily
-- Minimize changes, but keep them explicit
+- Minimize changes, keep them explicit

 **Approach:**
 - 1. Reset HiDeoo/starlight-sidebar-topics
-- 2. Apply astro/docs styles
+- 2. Apply Astro Docs styles
-- 3. Adapt for use with Starlight styles and starlight-sidebar-topics markup
+- 3. Adapt for Starlight styles and starlight-sidebar-topics markup

-This approach is more verbose, but isolates changes and simplifies future merges.

 > [!TIP]
-> If you use `Method B — Theming with Component Overrides` you can skip `Step 1.
-Reset HiDeoo/starlight-sidebar-topics` as you'll have already removed the styles when you override the components.
+> If you use **Method B — Theming with Component Overrides** you can skip Step 1, since the styles are already removed in overriden components.

-Do this approach, you should go through the upstream components we linked and find the styles that are applied to what markup, and translate them into the right places in your own styles, no mater which method you choose.
-We've tried to make it as easy to copy and paste each selector into an equivalent selector as possible with minimal manual merging.
+By following this approach, you can trace upstream styles to their original markup and translate them to your own selectors.
+Copy-paste where possible, merge manually only when necessary.

+Good luck! 🎯

+From here, the rest is up to you: explore upstream styles, map them carefully, and update your selectors as needed.
+With this approach, you’ll be able to safely keep your topics sidebar in sync with the latest Astro Docs theme while maintaining your customizations.

 ---